benjaminparry/benjamin.parry.is/source/writing/2024-11-19-research-by-the-sea-a-research-plan.md

 Faced with so much uncertainty,

+- where might we find sources of hope?
-- who can be our beacons for change?
+- Who can be our beacons for change?
 - What new mindsets and methods should we adopt?
 - How might we begin to imagine positive futures for **people**, our **cultures** and our **planet**?

-Now breathe.
+*Now breathe.*

 ## Learning objectives